Picture of the glowing or flashing red light on the JBL Charge 5 speaker.

 To fix this, replace the battery.
 But keep in mind that you can’t easily get to it in the JBL Charge 5.
 Indeed, changing the battery means that you must take apart the speaker.

 But note that doing this likely breaks the moisture seal.
-Thus this seal will not longer protect the speaker, should you get the unit wet.
+Thus this seal will not longer protect the speaker, should you get water on it.

 Furthermore, breaking this seal may also change the sound quality too.
 So get someone to replace the battery battery who knows how to pick the right replacement.
 They should also be able to restore the seal to as it was, as they reassemble the speaker.
 A good battery should fit well inside and provide 3.6 volts and at least 7,500 mAh (27 watt-hours).
 But we suggest using only JBL certified battery assemblies for this speaker.